rexxars/zendcon-app/README.md

 # Features

 * Mark sessions to attend to make your own personal schedule
-* Fetches ZendCon schedule from ZendCon API
+* Fetches ZendCon schedule from Joind.in API
-* Fetches uncon schedule from Joind.in API
+* Fetches uncon schedule from Joind.in API [disabled in 2015]
 * Shows a list of speakers and their talks
-* Shows a map of the venue (Santa Clara Convention Center)
+* Shows a map of the venue [disabled in 2015]
 * Twitter stream of related updates
 * Photo stream fetches related photos from Instagram and Flickr
 * PushState for clean urls without page reloads